le-mn/minhngocle.github.io/index.md

 ![Image](How can we see.png)

-- Alongside to GC project, I am interested in the nature of _Dark Matter_ and _Dark Energy_.
+- Alongside to GC project, I am in love with the dark components of the universe.
 In spite of no detection (that's why they named _"dark"_), they are proved to be dominant components of our universe. _Dark Energy_ contributes on the expanding of universe and _Dark Matter_ gravitationally interacts with baryonic matter to form the structure we see nowadays.
 I did an intern project on calculating DM halos correlation functions, especially the peculiar velocity of DM halos, and wrote my own code to calculate it.

 - In my bachelor thesis, I studied the inflation models with potential due to the Higgs-Dilaton scalar fields in Two-Times Physics.
 We would like to see whether higher dimensional factor could affect the inflation process.
 We found no evidence for the two scalar fields in Two-Time could run inflation.